 Although they are all related, they are not the same.
 Think of the vision, mission, and values as the wheels of your brand, and your brand purpose as the engine.

 Vision, mission and values are all inward focussed – that means you talking about your brand:

-- Your vision is where you are going
+- Vision is where you are going

-- Your values define how you will behave
+- Values define how you will behave

 Your brand purpose is outwardly focussed and acts as the bigger meaning behind why you do what you do.
 It sits above your vision, mission and values and informs and guides them.

 Let’s start with one of the most popular methods of finding your brand purpose: Simon Sinek’s Golden Circle.